pantry/pantry.github.io/core/extending.md

 There's a bit of new code here so we'll go over the changes from the top.

 A `command` block can be given a `description` string.
 Description strings are processed to remove excessive whitespace, so feel free to write multi-line, clean blocks of text.
 The first line will be the Command's summary and the rest will only show up on the Command's own help text (e.g. `pantry echo --help`).
-Following this, all commands are given a default set of `-h`/`--help`.
+Pantry gives all commands their own `-h`/`--help` options.

 Next, `#to_message` has been replaced with `#prepare_message`.
 This method takes the options parsed from the command line (including any global options, such as `--application`, `--environment`, and `--roles`).
 Use this method to verify options and to run any pre-flight steps before the Message is sent.
 By default `#prepare_message` just calls `#to_message`.
-This method must return the Message that will be sent over the network or raise an error.
+This method must return the Message to send over the network, or raise an error.
 Raised errors are caught and displayed cleanly to the user along with the Command's `--help`.

 One `command` option not shown here is the `#group` method.
 This method lets plugin authors group together their plugins in a common block in the CLI's top-level `--help`.